Copyright (c) Microsoft Corporation.

 logger = logging.getLogger(__name__)

-[docs] async def convert_async(self, *, prompt: str, input_type: PromptDataType = "image_path") -> ConverterResult: """ Converter that adds text to an image Args: prompt (str): The filename of the image to add the text to input_type (PromptDataType): type of data Returns: ConverterResult: The filename of the converted image as a ConverterResult Object """ if not self.input_supported(input_type): raise ValueError("Input type not supported") img_serializer = data_serializer_factory(category="prompt-memory-entries", value=prompt, data_type="image_path") # Open the image original_img_bytes = await img_serializer.read_data() original_img = Image.open(BytesIO(original_img_bytes)) # Add text to the image updated_img = self._add_text_to_image(image=original_img) image_bytes = BytesIO() mime_type = img_serializer.get_mime_type(prompt) image_type = mime_type.split("/")[-1] updated_img.save(image_bytes, format=image_type) image_str = base64.b64encode(image_bytes.getvalue()) # Save image as generated UUID filename await img_serializer.save_b64_image(data=image_str) return ConverterResult(output_text=str(img_serializer.value), output_type="image_path")
+[docs] async def convert_async(self, *, prompt: str, input_type: PromptDataType = "image_path") -> ConverterResult: """ Convert the given prompt (image) by adding text to it.
+Args: prompt (str): The image file path to which text will be added. input_type (PromptDataType): The type of input data.
+Returns: ConverterResult: The result containing path to the updated image.
+Raises: ValueError: If the input type is not supported. """ if not self.input_supported(input_type): raise ValueError("Input type not supported") img_serializer = data_serializer_factory(category="prompt-memory-entries", value=prompt, data_type="image_path") # Open the image original_img_bytes = await img_serializer.read_data() original_img = Image.open(BytesIO(original_img_bytes)) # Add text to the image updated_img = self._add_text_to_image(image=original_img) image_bytes = BytesIO() mime_type = img_serializer.get_mime_type(prompt) image_type = mime_type.split("/")[-1] updated_img.save(image_bytes, format=image_type) image_str = base64.b64encode(image_bytes.getvalue()).decode("utf-8") # Save image as generated UUID filename await img_serializer.save_b64_image(data=image_str) return ConverterResult(output_text=str(img_serializer.value), output_type="image_path")